 Friday Morning Meeting - Throughout the year student achievement is recognized at the Friday Morning Meeting.
-Teachers and Head of School acknowledge the academic, athletic, and artistic accomplishments of students at this weekly all-school assembly.
+Teachers and head of school acknowledge the academic, athletic, and artistic accomplishments of students at this weekly all-school assembly.
 Student talents are also showcased at the Meeting.

-Graduation - The date and time of graduation is determined by the faculty and Head of School each year, but traditionally the ceremony is held in the evening and is dedicated to honoring the eighth-grade class.
+Graduation - The date and time of graduation is determined by the faculty and head of school each year, but traditionally the ceremony is held in the evening and is dedicated to honoring the eighthgrade class.
 Because so much of what we do at EDS throughout the year is for the purpose of fostering community and a sense of family, Middle School students are required to attend, and share in the spirit of, the celebration.
 The ceremony itself is planned and personalized by the Grade 8 students and their advisor, but always includes the distribution of diplomas and presentation of honors and awards.
-Following the ceremony, Grade 7 parents host a reception in honor of the graduates.
 All those who attend graduation are invited.
 The following awards are presented at graduation (provided the awards have been earned).

-Headmaster's Award - This honor is awarded to the boy or girl in the Grade 8 who best exemplified the qualities of an ideal student - one who has honor and integrity, who shows consistent high academic achievement, who contributes significantly to a school atmosphere conducive to learning, who is courteous, cheerful, and cooperative - both to fellow students and faculty.
+Headmaster's Award - This honor is awarded to the student in the Grade 8 who best exemplified the qualities of an ideal student - one who has honor and integrity, who shows consistent high academic achievement, who contributes significantly to a school atmosphere conducive to learning, who is courteous, cheerful, and cooperative - both to fellow students and faculty.
 (This is Erie Day School's highest honor.)